 Step 9.
 Add furniture legs to bottom and contact paper inside (optional).

 Last step is to add the furniture legs to the bottom.
 I love these ones, which are super inexpensive!

-We measured 2 1/2 inches in from the corners and drilled holes for the legs.
-Since we are working with particle board on the bottom surface, we were really careful to slowly work our way up to a larger pilot hole for the legs and then we added wood glue to the end of the screen before installing (for some extra support).
+We measured 2 1/2 inches in from the corners and drilled pilot holes for the legs.
+Since we are working with particle board on the bottom surface of the cabinet, we were really careful to slowly work our way up to a larger pilot hole for the legs and then we added wood glue to the end of the screw before installing (for some extra support).